GDI123/yakdns/README.md

 error checking for bad symbols in any of following: domain, ip, timestamp and change counter

-away for the host machine to use the dns.db, either through dumping it to /etc/hosts or creating something that the system query for dns.
+away for the host machine to use the dns.db, either through dumping it to /etc/hosts or creating something that the system can query for dns.

+and of course a client for making these requests

+create a manual for how to interact with the ddns server for developers